 Through CapED, UNESCO provides targeted assistance and reinforces national capacities to undertake evidence-based national education reforms.
 CapED’s focus is on Least Developed Countries (LDCs) and those countries considered furthest away from achieving the SDG4 targets.

 Particular emphasis is placed on fragile countries in emergency situations or recovering from conflict or disasters, as these countries often face additional obstacles in achieving desired education outcomes in their transition to peace and stability.
 These countries need targeted support from the international community in their attempts to rebuild equitable quality education systems and in turn to secure longer-term development and sustainability.
 Since the beginning of the Programme, it has supported more than 40 countries.
-Today CapED is operational in some 25 LDCs.
+Today CapED is operational in some 26 least developed and fragile countries.